Everybody's Golf: Everybody’s Golf (2017)

 Everybody's Golf was released worldwide in August 2017 for PlayStation 4.
 The game marks the end of the alternate Hot Shots branding for the North American market, with the title Everybody's Golf being used worldwide.

 Everybody's Golf Hot Shots

 Everybody's Golf Hot Shots was released for PlayStation 5, Nintendo Switch and Microsoft Windows in 2025.
 Through a licensing agreement with Sony Interactive Entertainment, it is the first in the series to be published for non-PlayStation systems.
 It is also the first console installment to not be published by Sony, with Bandai Namco Entertainment performing publishing duties, and it is not developed by series developer Clap Hanz, with Japanese studio Hyde developing the game.

 Spin-offs

 Everybody's Golf Online

-Everybody's Golf Online was released only in June 2003 for PlayStation 2, only in Japan.
+Everybody's Golf Online was released in June 2003 for PlayStation 2, only in Japan.
 Its servers were shut down in 2005.